 Where to Stay?
-I have two favourites here.
-The Four Seasons Whistler which is clad in wooden beams with gorgeous rooms with fire places in them.
-The Fairmont Whistler also has lovely cosy rooms a huge Christmas tree in the foyer and a lovely bar area with large fire place.
+We have two favorites here.
+The Four Seasons Whistler which is clad in wooden beams with gorgeous rooms with fireplaces in them.
+The Fairmont Whistler also has lovely cozy rooms a giant Christmas tree in the foyer and a lovely bar area with a large fireplace.

 Don’t Miss: Swimming and hot-tubbing outdoors in the snow, both the Four Seasons Whistler and the Fairmont Whistler have fantastic and warm outdoor pools.
 Life doesn’t get better than bobbing around in a warm pool as the snow falls on your head!

 Why Go?
 If the sun is shining, Elvis is warbling, and you have a warm breeze tickling your face, you must be in Hawaii.
 This is the ultimate way to beat the winter blues, and the lavish decorations keep Christmas at the forefront of your mind even though the sun is shining.
 Although Waikiki is not my favorite place in Hawaii, you must stop in here because it offers superb Christmas shopping and decorations.